-UKAD has produced specific guidelines and resources for a number of common medical conditions requiring a TUE.
+UKAD has produced specific guidelines and resources (listed alphabetically below) for a number of common medical conditions requiring a Therapeutic Use Exemption (TUE).

-Athletes who are applying for a TUE for one of the medical conditions below must complete the relevant application form and fulfill all the requirements outlined in the relevant guidance documents.
+Athletes who are applying for a TUE for one of the medical conditions below must complete the relevant application form and fulfil all requirements outlined in the relevant guidance documents.

-Athletes requiring a TUE for a prohibited substance to treat asthma (including acute exacerbations of asthma) should be familiar with the following documentation:
+Athletes requiring a TUE for a prohibited substance to treat asthma (including acute exacerbations of asthma) should refer to the following documentation:

-Athletes may, in the course of emergency treatment (e.g. surgery or an A&E admission), be provided with medication or methods of administration which are prohibited in sport.
-Please refer to the following resources to find out when a TUE is necessary in such circumstances.
+In the course of emergency treatment (e.g. surgery or admission to A&E), athletes may be prescribed with medication or methods of administration which are prohibited in sport.
+Please refer to the following resource to find out when a TUE is necessary in such circumstances:

 Athletes requiring a TUE for the use of a glucocorticoid should refer to the following resources to find out when a TUE is necessary and the medical evidence required to support an application: